 - The Executive is responsible for considering overall financial and performance management and receives comprehensive reports on a regular basis.
 It also receives reports relating to risk management and monitors the corporate risk register, as well as being responsible for key decisions and for initiating corrective action in relation to risk and internal control issues. - The terms of reference for the Audit Committee reflect CIPFA guidance best practice.
 The Committee is a full committee of the Council emphasising the commitment to ensuring that there are high standards of internal control within the Council.
-The Committee is responsible for reviewing the financial performance, risk management and both Internal and External Audit performance and their findings and recommendations. - Internal Audit is an independent and objective assurance service to the management of the Council who complete a programme of reviews throughout the year to provide an opinion on the internal control environment in the areas examined.
+The Committee is responsible for reviewing the financial performance, risk management and both, Internal and External Audit performance and their findings and recommendations. - The Board Director: Resources role as Section 151 Officer has been assessed by Internal Audit against CIPFA's statement on the Role of the Chief Financial Officer in Local Government.
+It was found that the requirements of the CIPFA statement are being met. - Internal Audit is an independent and objective assurance service to the management of the Council who complete a programme of reviews throughout the year to provide an opinion on the internal control environment in the areas examined.
 Their reviews include examination of the main financial systems, enabling them to provide the Section 151 Officer with an overall opinion on the main financial controls in place as well as risk management, internal control and governance arrangements across the authority.
+The Head of Internal Audit's opinion for 2012/13 is that there are satisfactory internal control arrangements in place resulting in a 'moderate' risk to the Council.
 In addition the Section undertakes fraud investigation and proactive fraud detection work.
 Internal Audit report to each Audit Committee summarising audits finalised since the previous meeting.
 Audit Committee has called in relevant Directors to update them on the progress in implementing agreed audit recommendations.
-The Audit Committee also reviews the effectiveness of the Council's system of internal audit.

-• Both Cabinet and the Audit Committee considered the External Auditor's Annual Audit letter in 2011/12.
+The Audit Committee also reviews the effectiveness of the Council's system of internal audit including an assessment against the CIPFA statement on the role of the Head of Internal Audit in public services organisations.
+The latest review found the system of internal audit to be effective and that the requirements of the CIPFA statement were being met. - Both Cabinet and the Audit Committee considered the External Auditor's Annual Audit letter in 2012/13.
 The Annual Audit letter gives an opinion on the Council's financial statements and provides a value for money conclusion.
-With the abolition of the Comprehensive Area Assessment much of the work previously covered by External Audit is no longer required.

-The External Auditor identified no material issues in their audit of the financial statements and issued an unqualified audit opinion on the Council's financial statements and on its arrangements for securing value for money in 2009/10.
+The External Auditor identified no material issues in their audit of the financial statements and issued an unqualified audit opinion on the Council's financial statements and on its arrangements for securing value for money in 2011/12.

 - A Corporate Governance Working Group, consisting of both Members and officers, including the Monitoring Officer, reviews the effectiveness of the Council's corporate governance arrangements by reference to the CIPFA/SOLACE corporate governance standards and other best practice.
-The Group has streamlined the Council's decision-making process ensuring that agreed decisions could be implemented promptly.
-It has also looked at devolving some powers to localities and how this can be achieved. - The Council has also adopted a Local Code of Corporate Governance against which Internal Audit assessed the Council's compliance. - CIPFA have produced a statement on the role of the Chief Financial Officer in Local Government.
-The role of the Council's Director of Finance meets the key requirements of this statement. - Risk Management the Head of Performance and Risk Management leads the development of the corporate performance management and risk management strategies and frameworks including the Business Review framework.
-Champions lead on Risk and Performance within Group Directorates.
+The Group has streamlined the Council's decision-making process ensuring that agreed decisions could be implemented promptly and some decision making has been devolved locally.
+It has also looked at devolving some powers to localities and how this can be achieved. - The Council has also adopted a Local Code of Corporate Governance. - Risk Management the Head of Risk Management leads the development of corporate performance management and risk management strategies and frameworks including the Business Review framework.
 Business Reviews are carried out quarterly at Corporate Board and these are used to review risks identified either through performance, Internal Audit or through the Corporate Risk Register.